evoldoers/machineboss/README.md

 ### Encoding binary data as non-repeating DNA

 This example implements the DNA storage code of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).

-We use prefix search for encoding (`--prefix-encode`), rather than beam search, which is unreliable in this case (it terminates prematurely).
+To encode we use prefix search (`--prefix-encode`), rather than beam search, which is unreliable in this case (it terminates prematurely):

-To encode:

 ~~~~
 boss --input-chars 1010101 --preset bintern --preset terndna --prefix-encode